Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 You Are Providing a New Service

-For example, lots of freelance writers generate blog posts, technical articles, and website copy on a regular basis.
+For example, many freelance writers regularly generate blog posts, technical articles, and website copy.

 Therefore, some of the services that they may consider adding in the future include: